Joystream/orion/docs/developer-guide/tutorials/entity-visibility.md

 }
 ```

-Since `Account` is already a hidden entity (it has a view definition with WHERE conditions set to `['FALSE']`), if someone (who's not an authenticated Gateway operator) tries to access the `userAccount` field of `UserOpinion` through a GraphQL API query, they will get an error like this:
+Since `Account` is already a hidden entity (it is decorated with `@schema(name: "admin")` directive), if someone (who's not an authenticated Gateway operator) tries to access the `userAccount` field of `UserOpinion` through a GraphQL API query, they will get an error like this:

 ![image](../assets/user-opinions-error.png)